-- Perform a clinical examination and ancillary testing as indicated to diagnose the cause of strabismus - Counsel the patient on the diagnosis and treatment options - Consult other medical providers if the diagnosis indicates the need for multidisciplinary management - Establish priorities in the goal-directed management of strabismus (improved eye contact and appearance of alignment (reconstructive), enhancing binocular potential, or reduction or resolution of diplopia and/or compensatory head posture^{11,12}) - Inform the patient's primary care and other health care providers of the diagnosis and treatment plan
+- Perform a clinical examination and ancillary testing as indicated to diagnose the cause of strabismus - Counsel the patient on the diagnosis and treatment options - Consult other medical providers if the diagnosis indicates the need for multidisciplinary management - Establish priorities in the goal-directed management of strabismus (improved eye contact and appearance of alignment [reconstructive], enhancement of binocular potential, or reduction or resolution of diplopia and/or compensatory head posture with possible centration or expansion of the field of binocular single vision^{14, 15}) - Inform the patient's primary care and other health care providers of the diagnosis, treatment plan, and the value of the intervention whether it is surgical, uses botulinum toxin, or is by prism correction

 Individual practice estimates vary based on setting and provider.
-Intelligent Research in Sight (IRIS) registry data document a prevalence of 2.7% in ophthalmology practices.^{4-6,13}
+Intelligent Research in Sight (IRIS[®] Registry) data document a prevalence of 2.7% in ophthalmology practices.^{4-6, 16}

 In general, the goal of adult strabismus surgery is to optimize the functional visual status of patients while also addressing psychosocial concerns.
-The potential benefits of strabismus surgery in adults include:
+The potential benefits of strabismus surgery in adults include the following:

-- Improvement in binocularity (ranging from simultaneous perception to stereopsis)^{1,4,7,14-17} - Improvement in diplopia or compensatory head position^{4,5,7} - Normalization of binocular visual field18 - Improvement in binocular summation or resolution of binocular inhibition 19 - Reduction of asthenopia - Psychosocial benefits related to the restoration, rehabilitation, and improvement in an abnormal facial appearance secondary to ocular misalignment^{4,6,7,20-26}
+- Improvement in binocularity (ranging from simultaneous perception to stereopsis)^{6, 10, 17-21} - Reduction of diplopia or compensatory head position^{4, 6, 10} - Improvement of binocular visual field22 - Improvement in binocular summation or resolution of binocular inhibition23 - Reduction of asthenopia - Psychosocial benefits related to restoration of more normal ocular alignment - Reconstruction of an abnormal facial appearance secondary to ocular misalignment^{5, 6, 10, 24-30} - Acknowledge the desire of many patients to be free from prism glasses

-The overall rate of success for achieving satisfactory ocular alignment cannot easily be summarized because of the vast heterogeneity within this group and the lack of consensus on what constitutes "success."
-However, analysis of several studies comprising multiple strabismus subtypes suggests that the overall success rate approaches 80%, 4.7.27 with resolution of diplopia in a similar proportion.
-4.7.27 Functional improvement in binocularity can also be achieved in many patients.
-Although the highest level of binocularity (high-grade stereopsis) requires good vision in each eye, orthotropia and baseline binocular potential, lower levels of binocularity (such as simultaneous perception or peripheral fusion) can be achieved in patients with poorer vision or longstanding strabismus.
-Additionally, patients with poor vision in one eye or even infantile-onset strabismus can achieve improvement in binocular summation after surgery.
-Successful strabismus surgery may also increase the binocular visual field in patients with esotropia.
-18
+The overall rate of success for achieving satisfactory ocular alignment cannot easily be summarized because of the vast heterogeneity of cases and the lack of consensus on what constitutes success.^{6, 10, 31} Functional improvement in binocularity can also be achieved in many patients.
+Although the highest level of binocularity (high-grade stereopsis) requires good vision in each eye, good alignment, and baseline binocular potential (which may not be evident on preoperative examination), lower levels of binocularity (such as simultaneous perception or peripheral fusion) can often be achieved in patients with poorer vision or long-standing strabismus.
+Additionally, patients with poor vision in one eye or even infantile-onset strabismus can achieve improvement in binocular summation after surgery.23 Successful strabismus surgery may also increase the binocular visual field in patients with esotropia.22 When planning surgery, it is important to note that measurement of strabismic deviations can be strongly influenced by built-up muscle tone (vergence adaptation) for patients that are able to fuse.
+Whenever such fusion is noted, it is wise to repeat measurement of the deviations after a 30- to 45-minute patch test before allowing any binocular viewing in order to uncover the full underlying deviations.
+This is most efficiently done with the Lancaster red-green test or a Hess screen test, but prism and alternate cover testing can also be used, concentrating on the particular directions of interest.32